babenkoivan/elastic-scout-driver-plus/docs/available-methods.md

 ```

 You may also pass another closure as a third argument to the `when` method.
 This closure will be only executed
-if the first argument evaluates as `false`:
+if the first argument evaluates to `false`:

 ```php
 $searchResult = Book::searchQuery($query)